 As I’ve written on here in the past, recycling is a last resort.
 But the plastic exists already and much like a nuclear meltdown or oil spill, we have to deal with the man-made (may I simply start saying corporate-made?) disaster as best as we can.
-Ideally we would all have been using reusable items all along but we haven’t and now we have to figure out how to clean up the mess.
+Ideally corporations would have been packaging their wares in reusable items all along but they package everything in single-use plastic and refuse to clean up their mess.

 Wash your synthetic clothing less often

 Wait, what?
 I thought we were discussing plastic baggies, not my wardrobe.

 Synthetic fabrics go by many different names (kind of the way sugar does): polyester, rayon, acrylic, nylon and so on.
 When you wash these, they shed microscopic plastic fibers—microplastics—into our waterways.
 A typical load can shed 700,000 of these tiny plastic fibers.

 You could donate unwanted synthetics to Goodwill.
 However, then someone else will just wash them and you’ve essentially offshored your plastic microfiber waste.
 On the other hand, that person buying the synthetic clothing will buy other synthetic clothing anyway.
 So you’ll have to weigh all of these factors.
 Donating synthetics adds more synthetics to the pipeline but I have donated some myself.
 (Having been raised in a very strict Catholic home, I’m pre-dispositioned to weigh all of these factors.)
 Just do your best!

 Look for a creative reuse center near you to take your plastic stuff

 These centers accept all kinds of materials that artists, schools and other makers can reuse for their art or craft.